satishjs2297/student-course-registration-api/README.md

 - Click on addCourse/addStudent or any one of the endPoint.
 - Click on Try it out and fill the input payload as per the contract.
 - Finally Click on Excetue and ensure to see the 200 response with response message.
-- Also Open http://localhost:8080/student-course/h2/ from web browser to view the data persisted by this api.
+- Also Open http://localhost:8080/student-course/h2/ from web browser and click on Connect without password to view the data persisted by this api.

 ## Developer(s)